 Table of Contents

-The first question is, where and how do you currently store your pictures?
-I used to store all of my photographs in various subfolders of my hard drive (commonly in “My Pictures” or “My Documents”), but after I got into photography, I decided that it was best to keep all of my photographs in the root folder of my PC’s hard drive that I use solely for storing photos and small family videos.
-Hard drives are really cheap nowadays, so creating a properly organized and redundant storage for your photography needs does not have to cost an arm and a leg.
+The first question you should be asking yourself is, where and how do you store your pictures?
+I used to store all of my photographs in various subfolders of my hard drive (commonly in “My Pictures” or “My Documents”), but after I got into photography, I decided that it was best to keep all of my photographs in the root folder of an external drive that I dedicate for my photography needs.
+Hard drive storage is relatively cheap, so creating a properly organized and redundant storage for your photography needs does not have to cost a lot of money.

-Now that you have figured out where you will be storing your pictures, it is time to figure out what your folder structure will be.
-There are many ways to do this and everyone does it differently.
-I will show you what works for me and will leave it up to you to decide whether you want to adopt it or create your own.
-Here is my current structure:
+Once you figure out where you will be storing your photos, it is time to figure out what the folder structure is going to be.
+There are obviously many ways to organize folder structure.
+I will show you what works for me and will leave it up to you to decide whether you want to adopt it, or create your own.

 For every new catalog I create, I slightly modify the default settings to fit my needs.
 Although you can do this later, it is probably best to do it in the beginning, as you might forget to take care of it later.
-The first thing I make sure is set up right (you only need to do it once) is Lightroom Preferences.
+The first thing I do is to set up Lightroom Preferences.
 Go to Edit -> Preferences and under the “General” tab, set similar settings as shown below:

 There are two settings that I changed here.
 I modified the “Default Catalog” option, where I set it to “Prompt me when starting Lightroom” – this basically makes Lightroom prompt which catalog I want to load when I start up Lightroom, which is convenient if you use multiple catalogs.
 If you only have a single catalog, there is no need to change the default setting.
 The second option is “Show import dialog when a memory card is detected”, which simply tells Lightroom to automatically fire up the import screen when you insert your memory card.